NorthStarUAS/props-legacy/README.md

 Did you see what happened there?
 We first grabbed the shared gps node, but we also grabbed the shared target waypoint node, and we grabbed the autopilot settings node.
 We quickly computed the heading from our current location to our target waypoint and we wrote that back into the autopilot configuration node.

 This approach to sharing data between program modules is a bit unique.
-But consider the alternatives: many applications grow the intermodule communication ad-hoc as the code evolves and the interfaces are often inconsistant as real world data gets incrementally shoved into existing C++ class api's.
+But consider the alternatives: many applications grow their inter-module communication ad-hoc as the code evolves and some of the interfaces can become inconsistant or awkward as real world data gets incrementally shoved into existing C++ class api's.
 The result of the ideological approach is often messy and clunky.

-The property system provides an alternative for shared data that is simple, easy to understand, and just works.
-It is a different philosophy of programming, but the benefits and convenience of the property system quickly becomes a way of life.
+The property system provides an alternative for intra-application data sharing that is simple, easy to understand, and just works.
+It is a different philosophy of programming from what many people are used to, but the benefits and convenience of the property system quickly becomes a way of life.

 ### Initialization order.

-Please notice that both the reader and writer modules in the above example called getNode() with the create flag set to true.
+Please notice that both the reader and writer modules in the above example call getNode() with the create flag set to true.
 This allows initialization order independence.
 No matter which module is called first, the tree is created properly.

 ### Direct access to properties